shefalisastry/workout03/README.md

 ## Motivation

-#### This Binomial package calculates probabilities of a Binomial random variable because it allows us to calculate the probabilities to find the number of successes in a fixed number of random trials performed under identical conditions (assuming a constant probability of success on each trial).
+#### This Binomial package calculates the probabilities of a Binomial random variable because it allows us to calculate the probabilities to find the number of successes in a fixed number of random trials performed under identical conditions (assuming a constant probability of success on each trial).

 ## Installation
 # development version from GitHub: